The Lost Vikings 2: Plot

-After escaping from Tomator in The Lost Vikings, Erik the Swift, Olaf the Stout, and Baleog the Fierce have lived joyous and fruitful Viking lives.
-Then one day, after returning home from a fishing trip, the Vikings get captured by Tomator again.
-Tomator then calls upon a robotic guard to send them into the Arena, which falls short when a system failure happens.
-During the blackout, the three Vikings dismantle the robot piece by piece and wear its parts on their bodies, granting them new abilities.
-The three Vikings are then accidentally sent through time once again.
-Equipped with the new robotic gear, Erik, Olaf, and Baleog must journey through each level to find their way back home.
-Along the way, they befriend a werewolf named Fang and a dragon named Scorch, both of whom assist them in their quest.
+After escaping from the alien Tomator in The Lost Vikings, Erik the Swift, Olaf the Stout, and Baleog the Fierce lived joyous and fruitful Viking lives.
+Then one day, while returning home from a fishing trip, the Vikings are captured by Tomator again and warped to his lair.
+Tomator then calls upon a robotic guard to send them into the Arena, but during the alien's celebration of capturing the Vikings, he causes a system failure and a blackout.
+Before the lights come back on, the three Vikings ambush and dismantle the robot, wearing its parts as armor which grants them new abilities.
+Before the trio can plan a proper escape, Olaf accidentally pulls a lever on a time machine, sending the three Vikings through time once again.
+Equipped with new robotic gear, Erik, Olaf, and Baleog must journey through different time periods to find their way back home.
+Along the way, the Vikings befriend a werewolf named Fang (who is constantly mistaken for other animals by them) and a dragon named Scorch, both of whom assist them in their quest.